mgreen89/aoc2022-haskell/README.md

 ## To-do

-- Understand lenses better
-- Understand TemplateHaskell (and haskell ext) enough to use it to generate the base list of all solutions
-- Add functionality to pass test-specific paramaters to solution functions.
+- Add functionality to pass test-specific parameters to solution functions.